yablochko8/semantic-search-fonts/README.md

-# Color Finder
+# Semantic Search for Fonts

 A semantic font search engine powered by vector embeddings.
 Search for fonts (typefaces) using natural language descriptions and get matching font suggestions.

 ## Features

 - Natural language font search using Mistral embeddings
-- 1,200+ named colors in the database
+- 1,700+ named fonts in the database
 - Fast vector similarity search using PostgreSQL/Supabase
 - Returns font names, details, and similarity scores